 Nevada has a procedure that allows inheritors to skip probate altogether when the value of all the assets left behind is less than a certain amount.
 All an inheritor has to do is wait 40 days, then prepare a short document, stating that he or she is entitled to a certain asset.
 This document, signed under oath, is called an affidavit.
 When the person or institution holding the property -- for example, a bank where the deceased person had an account -- gets the affidavit and a copy of the death certificate, it releases the asset.

-The out-of-court affidavit procedure is available if there is no Nevada real estate and the gross value of property in Nevada doesn't exceed $20,000.
-Effective October 1, 2015, this amount increases to $100,000 for a surviving spouse or $25,000 for any other person making a claim.
-Under the new law, motor vehicles registered to the deceased person won't count when calculating the value of the estate.
+The out-of-court affidavit procedure is available if there is no Nevada real estate and the gross value of property in Nevada doesn't exceed $100,000 for a surviving spouse or $25,000 for any other person making a claim.
+Motor vehicles registered to the deceased person don't count when calculating the value of the estate.
 Nev.
 Rev. Stat.
-Ann. § 146.080, amended by 2105 Nevada Laws Ch.
-169 (A.B.
-130).
+Ann. § 146.080.

 Nevada has a simplified probate process for small estates.
 To use it, an executor files a written request with the local probate court asking to use the simplified procedure.
 The court may authorize the executor to distribute the assets without having to jump through the hoops of regular probate.